-- American College of Surgeons, Committee on Trauma Region X - Best clinical paper, 1999Best clinical paper, 2000 uring 1976 through 1995, 22 states developed organized systems of trauma care with the intent of reducing injury-related mortality.
+enters for Disease Control and Prevention lational Institute of Health, National Heart, Lung and Blood Institute lational Institute of Sciences, National Institute of General Medical Science: urgical Infection Society uring the period 1976 through 1995, 22 states developed organized systems of trauma care with the intent of reducing injuryrelated mortality.
 Despite calls for wider national implementation, the effectiveness of an integrated approach to trauma care at a regional or state level remains unproven.